Yellow-crowned gonolek

 The yellow-crowned gonolek (Laniarius barbarus), also known as the common gonolek, is a medium-sized passerine bird in the bushshrike family.
 It is a common resident breeding bird in equatorial Africa from Senegal and Democratic Republic of Congo east to Ethiopia.
 It is a skulking bird and frequents dense undergrowth in forests and other wooded habitats.
 The nest is a cup structure in a bush or tree in which two eggs are laid.

 Taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the yellow-crowned gonolek in his Ornithologie based on a specimen collected in Senegal.
 He used the French name La pie-griesche rouge du Sénégal and the Latin Lanius Senegalensis ruber.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the yellow-crowned gonolek.
 Linnaeus included a brief description, coined the binomial name Lanius barbarus and cited Brisson's work.
-The species is now placed in the genus Laniarius that was introduced by the French ornithologist Louis Jean Pierre Vieillot in 1816.
+The species is now placed in the genus Laniarius that was introduced by the French ornithologist Louis Pierre Vieillot in 1816.
 Two subspecies are recognised.